 FOR ALL WORK SOUGHT TO BE PERFORMED BY STORAGE OR CROSSING OF CONSTRUCTION MATERIALS OR EQUIPMENT UPON VILLAGE PARKS AND BEACHES, THE HOMEOWNER MUST FIRST GET PERMISSION FROM THE OVERSEERS FOR SUCH USE.

-Homeowners and Contractors will be asked to provide construction description, timeline for proposed use, and nature of the burden placed on the Village Property.
+Homeowners and Contractors will be asked to provide construction description, timeline for proposed use, and nature of the burden placed on the Village Property, as well as evidence that no commercially feasible alternative to the use of Village property exists.
 Homeowners and Contractors will be required to provide an insurance binder naming the Northport Village Corporation as an additional insured.
 The Homeowner may be required to post security to restore any damage done to public lands.

 No work or storage will be permitted between May 15th and October 20th of each year.
 When roads are posted by the town, no work or storage will be permitted.